xcitic/PHP/BitsAndPieces/XML_XSLT/basic.md

 Tree-based parsers are generally slower than event-based parsers.
 But they provide an easier interface to navigating through the underlying XML data.
 You can create a DOM tree using an event-based parser by using appropriate code for each callback function.

+### SimpleXML
+Reads in all the XML file at once, and converts it into a PHP object with all the elements of the XML file.
+Working with the data becomes easy as working with a PHP object.